Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: The SDANN framework

 \subsection{Running in Pipeline}

-In the context of the accumulation and generation phases, the STEM neuron has to undergo a period of waiting for input accumulation before the encoding of its output.
-As to consecutive input, the naive approach of the SDANN suggests that the next input should await the conclusion of the previous data.
-It is inevitable that such a scheme will result in the redundant time-step delays during inference.
-Similar to \cite{liu2022spikeconverter}, a pipelining approach can be employed to enhance throughput by enabling the network to process multiple inputs concurrently. \cref{fig:pipeline} delineates the operational status of each segment of a two layer example model.
-As suggested in \cref{update:I} to \cref{update:V_t}, each neuron needs $2K$ time steps to receive inputs and emit spikes.
-And the entire model in turn spend $2K$ time to complete one input sample.
-We can overlay the procedure of each layer, where the previous layer can process the next data when the next layer is dealing with the current one.
-Hence, the mean inference time for fully pipelined samples reduces to$K$ per sample, which is significantly reduced compared to the naive method.
+During the accumulation and generation phases, each STEM neuron must wait for the completion of input accumulation before generating its output.
+This scheme inevitably introduces redundant time-step delays during inference.
+Following the approach in \cite{liu2022spikeconverter}, pipelining can be applied to improve throughput by allowing the network to process multiple inputs in parallel. \cref{fig:pipeline} illustrates the operational stages of a two-layer example network.
+As shown in \cref{update:I} to \cref{update:V_t}, each neuron requires $2K$ time steps to receive inputs and emit spikes.
+Consequently, the entire model takes $2K$ time steps to process one input sample.
+The operations of each layer can be overlapped such that the previous layer starts processing the next input while the subsequent layer is handling the current one.
+As a result, the average inference time per sample in a fully pipelined setup is reduced to $K$, representing a significant improvement over the naive approach.